francisgill1000/laravel-nuxt-starter/README.md

 Now nuxt app also running on  `http://127.0.0.1:3000`.

 ## Conclusion
-You have successfully set up a Laravel project and configured the Register/Login API. 🎉
+You have successfully set up a Laravel Nuxt Starter project. 🎉